SuperOfficeDocs/superoffice-docs/docs/api/security/sentry/index.md

 # Sentry

 What is sentry?
-As the name implies it acts as **the watchdog that keeps an eye on all the access to data in the SuperOffice database**.
+As the name implies it acts as **the watchdog or traffic cop that keeps an eye on all the access to data in the SuperOffice database**.

+Each object in NetServer has an associated sentry that is responsible for enforcing rules such as "private appointments are visible only to its owner".
+Sentry rules focus on ownership, group membership, and user-level access.

 Sentry is a shared component used by all SuperOffice code to evaluate access rights.
 The Sentry objects answer questions regarding which tables and fields are accessible to a given type of operation, but do not themselves **enforce** these rights – this is up to the various client objects.